You can aim even higher. We’ll help you every step of the way.

 - Practice tests

 Conquer the Bar doesn’t end at graduation.
-From mid-May until the end of July, graduates must work diligently at memorizing legal principles and practicing exam questions.
+From mid-May until the end of July, graduates work diligently at memorizing legal principles and practicing exam questions.
 After participating in this rigorous program, the majority of our graduates do indeed conquer the bar!

 Registering for the Oklahoma Bar Exam